pacelliv/gas-estimator-eip1559/README.md

 To simplify things, let's create a couple of new folders and paste some code and then we will explain them.

-For our gas estimator to perform its tasks appropiately, we need a few helper functions that will handle some of the math to help our estimator.
+For our gas estimator to perform its tasks appropiately, we need a few helper functions that will handle some of the math.

 Create a new folder named `utils` and in it create a file with the name `helperFunctions.js` and paste the following content: